odeke-em/sasel/README.md

-Server Manager
+System Administration Secure Electronic Ledger -- SASEL
 ================================================================================

-Server Manager is an implementation of a server administrator's book. ie it supports documentation of information of various servers.
+SASEL is an implementation of a server administrator's book. ie it supports documentation of information of various servers.
 Each server supports multiple applications, and even multiple users.
 Each user(login account) on a server